Ebadian-HFHS/ROdiomiX/README.md

 ROdiomX is an IBSI validated software for radiomics analysis of medical images in radiation oncology
 <https://github.com/Ebadian-HFHS/ROdiomX>:
-“The ROdiomX Software: A series of executable MATLAB-based modules for Radiomics Analysis” Copyright (C) 2020 – Authors: Drs.
+“The ROdiomX Software: A series of executable MATLAB-based modules for Radiomics Analysis” Copyright (C) 2020
+Authors: Drs.
 Hassan Bagher-Ebadian & Indrin J. Chetty
+Location: Department of Radiation Oncology, Henry Ford Health System, Detroit, MI 48202, USA

 ROdiomX is a free software and it can be shared and redistributed amongst different research users.
 This software is shared and distributed among research communities to accelerate radiomic analysis as well as